Free shipping from 29 € (Germany)

 Fig. 1: Radially distributed cracks in the horn wall due to dryness

-Actually the task of the glaze layer
+Actually the task of the periople

-The glaze layer during hoof trimming
+The periople during hoof trimming

 Does soaking and then greasing make sense?

-The use of water-friendly care products
+The use of hydrophilic care products

 Frequent misinterpretations: Too dry or already WLD?